andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/patterns-and-practices/how-delegation-works-a-swift-developer-guide.md

 #### Setting up the delegator

-A delegat_or_ class typically defines a variable property with the word &#8220;delegate&#8221; somewhere in the name (oftentimes the property is simply named `delegate` if that&#8217;s explanatory enough).
+A delegat_or_ class typically defines a variable property with the word &#8220;delegate&#8221; somewhere in the name (oftentimes the property is simply named `delegate` if that's explanatory enough).
 The Type of the variable property is the key to it all.
 The variable will be of Type `whatever-you-named-your-delegate-protocol`.
-So if I named my protocol `MySpecialDelegate`, I&#8217;d specify the Type of the delegate property to be `MySpecialDelegate`.
+So if I named my protocol `MySpecialDelegate`, I'd specify the Type of the delegate property to be `MySpecialDelegate`.

 <a name="set-up-delegate" class="jump-target"></a>